RigsOfRods/docs.rigsofrods.org/source/gameplay/installing-the-game.md

 ### Downloading

+To get started, download the latest version of the game from our [homepage](https://www.rigsofrods.org/).

 ![download](/images/bg-download2021.png)

 From here, choose which package you would like to install.
 We recommend the Installer for beginner users.